 It is important to note medicinal signaling cell therapy risks are extremely low since a patient’s own cells are used in the damaged area.
 However, regenerative cell treatment is not ideal for all patients.
 At a patient’s consultation, Dr. Getelman will discuss the indications, potential benefits and risks of any medicinal signaling cell therapy, as well as determine if the patient’s injury can be treated with this regenerative medicine technique.

-For more information on medicinal signaling cell therapy, or for additional information on the Crimson Duvet treatment, please contact Dr. Mark Getelman, orthopedic specialist in the Van Nuys, Thousand Oaks and Los Angeles, California area.
+For more information on medicinal signaling cell therapy, or for additional information on the Crimson Duvet treatment, please contact Dr. Mark Getelman, orthopedic specialist in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California area.